AplosAnalytics/docs.aplosanalytics.com/docs/samples/r-functions.md

 # R Functions
-The R functions used for interacting with Aplos NCA to analyze data provided in [functions-api.R](/Public/functions-api.R "download") are shown and described below.
+The R functions used for interacting with Aplos NCA to analyze data are shown and described below.

 ## Get JSON Web Token
 This function uses 4 pieces of information to acquire a jwt from Amazon Cognito.
 These are the client identifier (client_id), username, password, and region.
 The client identifier and region are available from the web interface under [Profile | API Configuration](./r-script.md#security-information).